SOLAS-TTRPG/SOLAS/SOLAS Handbook.md

 ## Fading
 Once you reach zero heart, your mortality is at stake.
 On the start of your turn when you're fading, you gain a point of exhaustion.
 If you take damage during your turn, your heart still reduces in the negative range.
 Healing must bring your heart back up to **above** zero to no longer be fading.
 If your turn ends when you are at zero heart or below and four points of exhaustion, your character dies.

-# Settings
+# Modules
 Now all that's left is to hop into the game!
-Check out one of the official (or partnered) [SOLAS Settings](https://github.com/SOLAS-TTRPG/Settings) to get started.
-It also has a guide for making your own!
+Check out one of the official (or partnered) [Modules](Modules/README.md) to get started.
+We also have a guide for making your own!